Claim Ryanair Flight Delay Compensation

 What Rules Does Ryanair Have?

 When it comes to refunds, all airlines have their own policies.
-You may be entitled to compensation if your flight was delayed.
+You may be entitled to compensation if you experienced a delay.
 This is also true if Ryanair cancelled your flight.
-In order to claim Ryanair flight delay compensation, the airline states that you must have:

-A valid reservation confirmation within the last six years
+• A valid reservation confirmation within the last six years

-Paid a fare directly or indirectly available to the general public
+• Paid a fare directly or indirectly available to the general public

-Gone through check-in on time
+• Gone through check-in on time

 Ryanair specifies that their tickets are generally non-refundable, even if you don’t show up.
 In instances where an immediate family member dies within 28 days of your booked flight, you may be entitled to a refund.
 If this happened to you in the past, you may be able to receive a refund instead of Ryanair flight delay compensation.